 The churches need much prayer and the guidance of the Spirit to equip them to share the good news in their local context.
 These new believers also need pastors, who can support them with sound biblical knowledge and lead them into a deeper understanding of Christ.

 This is where the Instituto Teológico de Lichinga comes into play.
-The Bible school’s primary aim will be to support the needs of the new churches so that they are empowered to reach the rest of the province for Christ.
-Those leading the Bible school would love to create a culture of discipleship and to meet people where they are at.
-They will consciously take the local culture into account so that Gods word is taught in a manner the people understand
+The Bible school’s primary aim is to support the needs of the new churches so that they are empowered to reach the rest of the province for Christ.
+INTEL seeks to create a culture of discipleship and to meet people where they are at, by consciously taking the local culture into account so that God’s word is taught in a manner the people understand.